miroslavpopovic/aspnetcore-workshop/docs/08-testing-and-documentation.md

 }
 ```

-Note those pesky comments and extra lines above?
-It's because EF Core 3.0 Preview 6-8 have a lot of issues, which are clearly stated in [announcement post](https://devblogs.microsoft.com/dotnet/announcing-entity-framework-core-3-0-preview-6-and-entity-framework-6-3-preview-6/).
-This will be fixed with the final release.
-For now, we have added *Skip* message to the `[Fact]`.

 Run the test explorer in Visual Studio - *Test > Windows > Test Explorer* and select *Run All Tests*.
-Note that your test should be ignored, and not displayed as successful.

 ![Test Explorer](images/vs-test-explorer.png)

 You can dock Test Explorer window somewhere.
 It will be updated as you add more tests and you'll be able to run or debug a single test or all tests.